-This policy applies to each of Moyne Health Services's revenue streams, with information detailed below relating to Moyne Health Services's signficant revenue streams:
+This policy applies to each of Moyne Health Services's revenue streams, with information detailed below relating to Moyne Health Services's significant revenue streams:

-Government grant Performance obligation Activity Based Funding (ABF) paid as Weighted Inlier Equivalent Separation (WIES) casemix.
-Moyne Health Services is eligible for WIES funding in relation to The performance obligations for ABF are the number and mix of patients admitted to hospital (defined as 'casemix') in accordance with the levels of activity agreed to, with the Department of Health in the annual Statement of Priorities.
-Department of Veterans Affairs and Revenue is recognised at a point in time, which is when a patient is discharged.
-Transport Accident Commission patients.
-WIES activity is a cost weight that is adjusted for time spent in hospital, and represents a relative measure of resource use for each episode of care in a diagnosis related group (DRG).
-WIES was superseded by NWAU from 1 July 2021, for acute, sub-acute and state-wide (which includes specified grants, state-wide services and teaching and training.
-Services not transitioning at this time include mental health and small rural services.
+Government grant Performance obligation Activity Based Funding (ABF) paid as National Weighted Activity Unit (NWAU) NWAU is a measure of health service activity expressed as a common unit against which the national efficient price (NEP) is paid.
+The performance obligations for NWAU are the number and mix of admissions, emergency department presentations and outpatient episodes, and is weighted for clinical complexity.
+Revenue is recognised over time, which is when a patient is discharged.
 Commonwealth Residential Aged Care Grants Funding is provided for the provision of care for aged care residents within facilities at Moyne Health Services.
 The performance obligations include provision of residential accommodation and care from nursing staff and personal care workers.
 Revenue is recognised over time when the service is provided within the residential aged care facility.
 Commonwealth Home Care Packages Funding is provided to Moyne Health Services for the provision and co-ordination of services to clients assessed as eligible for support.
 All funds are required to be expended in accordance with the instructions and requirements of the client, with any unexpended funds to be refunded to the Commonwealth.
 Revenue is recognised over time as the funds are expended on behalf of the client.